I entrusted my dreams to Cloud Service Mesh for Cloud Run

 What is Cloud Service Mesh for Cloud Run?

-At the time of writing this article, the feature is in preview.
+At the time of writing, this feature is in preview.

 Advanced traffic management capabilities with Cloud Service Mesh are now available on Cloud Run.

-For more information, please refer to the official documentation below.
+For details, please refer to the official documentation below.

-Issue A: Increasing number of backend services in multiple dev environments for gRPC-based applications
+Challenge A: Increasing backend services in multiple Dev environments for gRPC-based applications

-In the dev environment, different versions of the application are deployed to Cloud Run for each environment, such as dev01, dev02, etc. For each Cloud Run, you need to create a Backend Service as shown in Figure 1.
+In the Dev environment, different versions of the application are deployed to Cloud Run for each environment (dev01, dev02, etc.).
+A Backend Service must be created for each Cloud Run, as shown in Figure 1.

-One issue with this configuration is that if you enable Cloud Armor Enterprise Paygo/Annual*1, you will be charged for the number of Backend Services even if you have not set a policy.
-This is a bottleneck if you want to try out the same Cloud Armor Enterprise settings in the Dev environment (or Stg environment) as in the Prod environment.
+One issue with this configuration is that if you enable Cloud Armor Enterprise Paygo/Annual*1, you will be charged for each Backend Service even if you have not set a policy.
+This can be a problem if you want to try out the same Cloud Armor Enterprise settings in your Dev (or Stg) environment as in your Prod environment.

 図1 Dev環境の課題